BoweryJG/old-tom-living-legend/README.md

 - Studio Ghibli for artistic inspiration
 - The React and open-source community
-- OpenAI and ElevenLabs for AI capabilities
+- OpenAI and Higgs Audio for AI capabilities
 - All contributors and beta testers

 ---